yacy/yacy_search_server/readme.txt

 crawling/search engine, you can do so.
 Start crawling at the 'Index Creation' menu point.

+You can add a YaCy toolbar to your Firefox web browser.
+Please install the yacybar.xpi Firefox extension

 If you have any questions, please do not hesitate to contact the author:
 Send an email to Michael Christen (mc@anomic.de) with a meaningful subject including the word 'yacy' to prevent that your email gets stuck